SCLW/Circuitry-Based-Sound/readme.md

 ## Pull-up and Pull-down Resistors

-When external circuits or devices are added to a logic input, care must be taken to keep the inputs in a defined state.
-When switches or transistors are used to control a logic gate, they can physically disconnect the inputs.
-For example, when a normally-open push button is in its default position, the high impedance input is open.
-This causes the pin to act like an antenna that is very susceptible to electromagnetic noise and forces the output to do unwanted operations like generating random highs or lows.
-This is called "floating" and introduces undesired effects.
+When connecting external circuits or devices to a logic gate, it's important to ensure that the inputs remain in a defined state.
+Floating inputs (inputs that are left unconnected) can behave unpredictably due to their high impedance, making them highly susceptible to electromagnetic noise.
+For example, when a normally open push button is in its default position (not pressed), it effectively disconnects the input.
+In this state, the logic input may pick up random interference, causing the circuit to behave erratically by generating unintended high or low signals.
+This phenomenon is known as "floating", leading to unreliable circuit operation.

 <!-- IMAGE -->